Careers in Federal Government

 U.S. Federal Trade Commission

-The Presidential Management Fellows (PMF) Program is a competitive program that recruits masters, law, and doctoral-level students to policy and management jobs (not attorney positions) in the federal government.
+- The Presidential Management Fellows (PMF) Program is another entry-level option under the Pathways Program.
+It is a competitive program that recruits masters, law, and doctoral-level students to policy and management jobs (not attorney positions) in the federal government.
 Students must apply in the fall of their final year of school and should contact their career service offices for information on the nomination and application process.

 Graduates may wish to consider civil service jobs for which a law degree and/or legal experience may be useful but not a requirement, such as Paralegal Specialist, Hearings and Appeals Specialist, Contract Specialist, Labor Relations Specialist, Policy Analyst, and Estate Tax Examiner.
 See Attorneys in the Federal Service on USAJobs.